AtlasICL/atlas_docs/python.md

 ### Activating a venv
 In order to activate a venv, we must run the activate script, located in the Scripts folder.
 Since I use PowerShell on Windows, I run the Activate.ps1 script.
+On PowerShell, it is common to run into the error "... execution policy".
+In that instance, simply run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`.

 ### Deactivating a venv
 You can deactivate a venv with `deactivate`.

-## Updating python

 ## Using pip